asekibaala/alx-system_engineering-devops/0x01-shell_permissions/README.md

 #File:6-multiple_permissions with a script that:
 #adds execute permission to the owner and the group owner, and read permission to other users, to the file hello.

+#File:7-everybody with a script that:
+#adds execution permission to the owner, the group owner and the other users, to the file hello.